 Quick Q&A

-Q: How do I spot a limiting belief?
 A: Listen for absolute language—“always,” “never,” “I can’t.”
 Write the thought down and trace recurring problems back to the belief driving them.

-Q: What’s the simplest way to challenge a limiting belief?
 A: Treat it like a hypothesis.
-Gather counter-evidence, explore alternative explanations, and craft a realistic, actionable replacement belief.
+Gather counter-evidence, consider alternative explanations, and craft a realistic, actionable replacement belief.

-Q: Do I need a therapist to change these beliefs?
 A: Not always.
-Many people make progress with self-directed practices and peer support.
-But a coach or therapist can speed progress and help with deeply rooted beliefs.
+Many people make progress with self-directed practice and peer support.
+A therapist or coach can speed change for deeply rooted beliefs.

 Discover Your Life Purpose Today!